Spark-Vteam/Spark-webclient-customer/README.md

 # Spark webclient

 Welcome to the Spark webclient!
-This is a sub module of the Spark project.
-It contains code for the customer web client.
+This is a sub module of the Spark project and allows users to easily rent and manage their bike rentals through the customer web client.
 Follow instructions below to start up the client only.
 To start up all backend and frontend applications for Spark, follow the the README instructions in [the main Spark repo](https://github.com/Spark-Vteam/Spark-Project) instead.

+## Features
+- Register for an account through OAuth GitHub
+- Log in through GitHub or a username
+- View overview for account
+- View rental history for specific rentals
+- Add or change payment methods
+- Add credit or balance to your account
+- Pay bills for individual rentals or on a monthly basis, depending on your chosen payment method

 ## Getting Started